 2016.
 Digital collage, print on fabric, 180 x 342 cm

-I appeal to landscape as a neutral genre, devoid of social issues and, for this reason, excluded from the concerns of 'contemporary' art.
-Probably, today, the gap between the idyllic image of nature that dwells in the corridors of Tretyakov Gallery, as well as in nostalgic minds of its devoted admirers, and the nature itself, – divided, appropriated, continuously reconfigured, – is greater than ever.
+I appeal to a landscape as a neutral genre, devoid of social issues and, for this reason, excluded from the concerns of 'contemporary' art.
+Probably, today, the gap between the idyllic image of nature that dwells in the corridors of Tretyakov Gallery, as well as in nostalgic minds of its devoted admirers, and nature itself, – divided, appropriated, continuously reconfigured, – is greater than ever.
 The initial task of the landscape is property mapping, a reassertion of ownership: a rich nobleman ordered to an artist the picture representing his land.
-At closer examination it becomes fairly clear that behind any landscape painting – no matter how phantasmal – lurks an attempt to mark and colonize a certain territory.
+At closer examination, it becomes fairly clear that behind any landscape painting – no matter how phantasmal – lurks an attempt to mark and colonize a certain territory.

 I combine Kuindzhi classic picture as one of the most clichéd images of nature in Russian painting and mosaic technique as a characteristic element of Stalinist architecture in an attempt to create an image visually similar to the mosaics of the Moscow metro.
-Only instead of granite and marble I use meat products, their digitized surface.
+Only instead of granite and marble, I use meat products, their digitized surface.

-By this gesture I put an equal sign between the act of vision and the act of consumption.
+By this gesture, I put an equal sign between the act of vision and the act of consumption.
 But, although this gesture pushes the work out of the field of aesthetic, I have to admit that I fell under the charm of its forms.
 Work on this mosaic is the act of emancipation and, at the same time, the recognition of its impossibility.
 Because, even intentionally creating a repulsive, ugly spectacle, I remain within the same aesthetic categories.